-If you feel that you are in this stage of career development, we also have an article on the stage here!
+If you feel that you are in this stage of career development, read an article on the career development stage.

 Career growth is the stage of career development that focuses on making sure you are getting the most out of your career.
 This stage is all about ensuring that you do not feel like you are stagnating and emphasizes the importance of challenging yourself and constantly learning new things.

 Ultimately this stage aims to have you feeling fulfilled in your career.
 A big part of this is learning the skill of setting SMART goals.
 SMART is an acronym that stands for Specific, Measurable, Achievable, Relevant, and Time-bound.
 These are the kinds of goals that will ensure that you are constantly moving forward in your career.

 You may be in the career growth stage of your career development journey if:

 - You feel that you are stagnating in your job

 - You feel that going to work is just going through the motions